renardbebe/renardbebe/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'rm19@mails.tsinghua.edu.cn'
+email: 'rm19@tsinghua.org.cn'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am Miss.
-Meng, a fresh nymphean programmer.
-I graduated from Sun Yat-sen University in 2019 and am currently studying at the School of Software, Tsinghua University.
+Hello, this is Meng, a data security engineer.
+I received a bachelor's degree in engineering from Sun Yat-sen University in 2019 and a master's degree in engineering from Tsinghua University in 2022.
 I am under the tutelage of Associate Professor.
-Yu Jiang, and my research direction is blockchain security.
+Yu Jiang, and my research direction is blockchain security and fuzz testing.
 I have won the National Scholarship for three times and won the Outstanding Graduate Award.

-In the future, I will work at Tencent Security group and engage in data security research and development.
+Currently, I am engaged in data security and data governance at Tencent Security Yunding Lab, responsible for Data Security Governance Center, API security products.
+Anyone interested is welcome to communicate with me.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->